 Learning Recommendation: Recommended for Junior or Senior Year

-General Description: This course will cover the general concepts of Micro- and Macro- Economics.
+General Description: This year-long course will cover the general concepts of Micro- and Macro- Economics.
 Students will prepare to take both the AP Microeconomics and Macroeconomics tests in the Spring.
 Students would be eligible to participate in the DECA club, and DECA competitive events.

 Homework: Between 15-60 minutes of reading per night.
 Frequent quizzes and tests.

 Course Fee / Materials: Yes, see Course/Club/Misc.
 Fee link

 AP courses at IHS challenge students with rigorous college-level work.
 By succeeding in college-level work while still in high school, students in AP courses develop confidence in their own abilities and learn essential time management and study skills needed for college and career success.

 AP courses provide the opportunity for students to earn college credits.
 In order to earn college credit, students must register for the AP exam for this course.
 AP exam fees vary each year.
 Scholarships are available for students who qualify.
 AP exam registration takes place in September and October.
 College credit can be earned with a passing score on the AP exam, but what the score qualification and amount of credit earned varies by college.